The world’s only guide to fish for babies.

 This guide ranks all fish into four categories: Best, Satisfactory, Moderate Risk, and Worst—all through the lens of babies.
 In fact, it’s the first fish guide in the world written specifically for babies: every other resource online (including the American Academy of Pediatrics) relies on FDA data which was intended for children 2 years and older.

-A must read for parents and caregivers who want to reap the incredible benefits of fish—while minimizing the devastating impact of mercury, sodium, and other toxins.
+A must read for parents and caregivers who want to reap the incredible benefits of fish—while minimizing the impact of mercury, sodium, and other toxins.